 The menu offers lots of local flavors with apps, soups, salads and burgers.
 The Trap Bar and Grill offers a full bar menu with speciality drinks along with local beers.

-In a stunning dining room, the Branding Iron is a fine dining restaurant located mountainside at Grand Targhee Resort.
+In a stunning dining room, the Powder Cache is a chef-created menu located mountainside at Grand Targhee Resort.
 As diners enter, the high ceilings showcase the antler chandelier and wood beams.
-With floor to ceiling windows, get a grand view of the resort as you dine in front of a kiva-inspired fireplace.
+With floor to ceiling windows, diners get a grand view of the resort in front of the kiva-inspired fireplace.

-Located along the main patio, just inside the main building.
-Open daily from from 11 a.m. to 9 p.m. and at 8 a.m. to 9 p.m. on the weekends.
+Located along the main patio, just inside the Rendezvous Lodge.
+Open Monday to Wednesday from 3 p.m. to 8 :30 p.m., Thursday from noon to 8 p.m., Friday and Saturday from 11 a.m. to 9 p.m. and Sunday from 11 a.m. to 8:30 p.m.

 Grand Targhee Resort is located at 3300 Ski Hill Rd. in Alta, Wyoming.
 Winter operations run from mid-November to mid-April.
 Summer operations run from June to mid-September.
 Lift are open from 9 a.m. to 4 p.m.